SwiftUI Setup (Optional)

 Step 5: Setup Push Notifications (Optional)

-To handle push notifications, your AppDelegate
+To handle push notifications, your AppDelegate should conform to UNUserNotificationCenterDelegate and import the necessary framework:

 import UserNotifications